Italianization Accomplished: Forms and Structures of Albanian Television’s Dependency on Italian Media and Culture

 VIEW Journal , Volume 3 - Issue 5 p.
 79- 87

-After the fall of the Berlin Wall and the end of communist regimes in 1989, national media systems of the Eastern European countries belonging to the Soviet bloc began a process of transformation along the way of liberalization and commercialization.
-In Albania, this process occurred in different phases, but with a common trend, that is the Italian television as a structural, economic and cultural model to inspire.
-In this article, I try to outline the deep influences and legacies between Italian and Albanian television systems (dating back to the last years of the regime) showing how, despite a progressive sliding towards americanization, they remain a typical landmark of Albanian media.
-From the formats of the first programmes after the regime to the recent appearances of Italian Tv presenters (in particular, from Berlusconi's channels) on Albanian private channels, we can observe a subtle but rooted and continuous dependency from the country on the other side of the Adriatic Sea.
+After the fall of the Berlin Wall and the end of communist rule in 1989, the Eastern European media system embarked on a process of transformation characterised by political liberalization and commercialization.
+In Albania, this process was accompanied by a growing dependence on Italian television as a structural, economic and cultural model for Albanian television.
+This article seeks to outline the different layers and aspects of dependence that link Italian and Albanian television systems and which began to be established during the last years of the communist regime and remain prominent today.
+From the first programmes produced by Albanian television broadcasters in the early 1990s to the recent appearances of Italian television presenters on Albanian private channels we can observe a steady and continuous trend of growing dependency on Albania’s western neighbour.

 |Creative Commons Attribution-ShareAlike 4.0 International (CC BY-SA 4.0)|

 |VIEW Journal of European Television History and Culture; Vol 3, No 5 (2014); 79-87|

 Carelli, Paolo.
 (2014).
 Italianization Accomplished: Forms and Structures of Albanian Television’s Dependency on Italian Media and Culture.
 VIEW Journal, 3(5), 79–87. doi:10.18146/2213-0969.2014.jethc058